adamhill/ArchitecturalKatas-2023/README.md

 The Workflow module exposes APIs designed to efficiently manage and coordinate tasks across all the above modules within the Wildlife AI application to support certain expensive use cases.

 # Long Term Expansions
-* User purchasing can be done in the same portal by eliminating user registration by admin person
+* User purchasing can be done in the same portal
 * Create and coordinate projects in the portal for community togetherness
 * Sucess metrics of the camera
 * Build strict boundaries so there is no direct communication between modules